Aaquibzy/flop-poui-verifier/README.md

-# Flop PoUI Verifier — a concrete Proof-of-Useful-Inference verification scheme
+# Flop PoUI Verifier - a concrete Proof-of-Useful-Inference verification scheme

-An independent, unofficial prototype exploring one of the open technical questions in Arthur Hayes' [Flop Network](https://flop.finance) announcement (Aug 2026): **how do you actually verify a miner's inference was computed correctly, without re-running all of it?**
+An independent, prototype exploring one of the open technical questions in Arthur Hayes' [Flop Network](https://flop.finance) announcement (Aug 2026): **how do you actually verify a miner's inference was computed correctly, without re-running all of it?**

-As of this writing, Flop Labs has published a landing page and a one-line description of "Proof-of-Useful-Inference," but no whitepaper and no verification spec — correctness checking, randomness handling, and slashing rules are explicitly undecided.
+As of this writing, Flop Labs has published a landing page and a one-line description of "Proof-of-Useful-Inference," but no whitepaper and no verification spec-correctness checking, randomness handling, and slashing rules are explicitly undecided.
 This project is a proposal for that missing piece, plus a simulator that tests whether the proposal actually holds up economically.

-**This is not affiliated with Flop Labs / Arthur Hayes.** It's an independent technical exploration meant as a real contribution to the open design problem, not a token-farming or airdrop-eligibility task.
+**This is not affiliated with Flop Labs.** It's an independent technical exploration meant as a real contribution to the open design problem, not a token farming or airdrop eligibility task.

 ## The scheme